time-series-machine-learning/tsml-eval/_tsml_group_experiments/uea/ada/ada_python.md

 It is recommended you use different environments for CPU and GPU jobs.

-The default queue for GPU jobs is _gpu-rtx6000-2_.
+The default queue for GPU jobs is _gpu-rtx_.

 If you will be running a lot of jobs, it may be worth booking out the reserved gpu qos (_gpu-rtx-reserved_). https://outlook.office365.com/owa/calendar/ITCSResearchandSpecialistComputingHPCGPUFarm@ueanorwich.onmicrosoft.com/bookings/

+Not that if you get the messsage

+"sbatch: error: Batch job submission failed: Invalid qos specification"

+it means you are not set up to use the gpu.
+Please email hpc.admin@uea.ac.uk to get permission.

 ## Monitoring jobs on ADA